-5. the petitioner prove by clear and convincing evidence that the parents decision to refuse visitation was reasonable.
+- the petitioner proves by clear and convincing evidence that the parents' decision to refuse visitation was reasonable.

 Similar provisions apply to siblings and other relatives of a child thus opening the door for many parties to intervene in the Family Court for visitation rights.

 If a Parent has Passed Away and the Surviving Parent Doesn't Allow Visitation...

 In the second scenario (when a child's parent has died), if the surviving parent does not allow visitation to grandparents and other family members, the Rhode Island Family Court has authority to "grant reasonable visitation rights of the grandchild or grandchildren to the grandparent."
 R.I.G.L. §15-5-24.1.
 This may occur regardless of whether a divorce, separation, or custody proceeding was instituted prior to the death of the parent.
 The court also has the authority to make "all necessary orders to enforce visitation rights."

 Grandparents and other relatives' visitation rights have become increasingly important over the last several years as a result of numerous societal factors leading to more untraditional family relationships.
 The issue has also worked its way to the United States Supreme Court.
 In Troxel v.
 Granville wherein the U.S. Supreme Court struck down a Washington State law allowing any third party to petition for visitation rights notwithstanding the parent's objections.
 The constitutionality of the Rhode Island grandparents and relatives visitation statutes (R.I.G.L. §15-5-24.1 - 4) have not been challenged subsequent to the Troxel ruling in 2000.